wp-plugins/wp-backitup/readme.txt

 Initial version of the plugin released.

 == Upgrade Notice ==

+= 1.4.2 =
+Recommended upgrade: Many people on shared hosting will now be able to backup their database.

 = 1.4.1 =
 Recommended upgrade: Backitup will now alert and halt if your database is 0 bytes on backup.